estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 ![](/images/unveiling-custom-packers/simda-naivebinja.png)

-You may have noticed that we do not understood nothing of what was going on the unpacking phase.
+The reader may have noticed that we do not understood nothing of what was going on the unpacking phase.
 That's why even though this approach is quicker, when it fails, you need to have a backup, which is deep diving into the packer's code!

 ## Savvy approach